-Our project for the Autumn term is “Animals from around the world”
+Our project for the Spring term is “Animals from around the world”

 Children are always fascinated to learn about animals, and this term we will be helping them to discover the amazing diversity of creatures that live in the different countries around our planet.

 From the animals we find at home, to further afield in the steamy wet rain-forests, the arid deserts, high mountain peaks and the ice-cold poles.

 Children take great delight in discovering the types of animals that can be found, what they look like, what they eat and how they move about.